Stop Creditor Harassment Today

 - Contact your co-workers, neighbors or relatives about your debt, except to locate you, and they are very restricted about what they can say in such situations

 - Have contact with you if you are represented by an attorney

 - Threaten violence

 - Use obscene or profane language

 - Make false or misleading representations

 - and much more

-Debt collectors who violate this law can be sued for money damages, including your attorney’s fees and court costs.
-This law only applies to professional bill collectors and not to the original creditor, such as a credit card company, furniture store, or doctor’s office.
+Debt collectors who violate this law can be sued for money damages, including your attorney fees and court costs.
+This law only applies to professional bill collectors and not to the original creditor, such as a credit card company, furniture store or doctor’s office.

 Sleepless nights and endless worry can cause real physical ailments and put a strain on your ability to function from day to day and enjoy time with your family.
 We want to help you relieve those financial pressures and take back control of your finances and your life.
-In Orange County and throughout Southern California, contact the Fishback Law Corp for assistance.
+In Orange County and throughout Southern California, call our office at 949-274-7080 or contact the Fishback Law Corporation for assistance.